sherik0323/AuthFirebase/README.md

 ## Description

 Create the sign up page using SwiftUI and FireBase.
 When you write your info: name, email and password.
 This data is going to FireBase and i can see that you have signed up also it saves in app, i mean if you cancel from the app and again enter, you will not write ur information again.
 It have been saved.
 In this situation i use UserDefaults.
+Plese leave your feedback)